fpsom/elixir-ml-biostats-hackathon/episode-01.md

 ~~~
 {: .output}

-As it was mentioned before, this data table doesn't contain any header at all, so we need to download them from a different URL.
+As it was previously mentioned, this data table doesn't contain any header at all, so we need to download them from a different URL.
 We use the following commands for this purpose.